mariam138/syncora_react/README.md

 3. When testing registration of users to Syncora, I noticed that the page wasn't refreshing or being redirected to the index like I had coded.
 Looking at the console showed a 500 error after registration.
 However, when I clicked the sign up button again with the same information, a form error would display stating that a user with that username already exists.
 I double checked that registration was successful by logging into the back end and finding their profile in the API.
 So it was unclear why a 500 error was being shown.
 After searching, I found a similar issue on GitHub under the **dj-rest-auth** repository.
 It seemed that the issue was with the e-mail set up in the back end.
 After adding the new email settings, I tested the registration feature again and was successfully being redirected to the index page as planned.
 More information about this bug can be found in the back end [documentation](https://github.com/mariam138/syncora_drf#bugs).

+4. I was able to get signing in to the application up and running quickly and smoothly, however I then came across a bug when trying to implement custom context hooks.
+I wanted to be able to tell when a user was logged in so that I could conditionally render links in the sidebar based on that property.
+Following along with Code Institute's Moments [walkthrough](https://github.com/Code-Institute-Solutions/moments/blob/304244f540308ff4dd3c961352f55a633a4b3bed/src/contexts/CurrentUserContext.js) to create a _Current User_ hook, I tried to import this hook into my sign up form.
+However, when testing the sign in functionality again, I came across this error:
+   > TypeError: setCurrentUser is not a function

+  Even after checking all my imports, my `setCurrentUser` function was not being recognised.
+Logging it to the console gave the result `undefined`.
+Initially, when creating the `CustomUserProvider`, I had it wrapped around the routes in App.jsx.
+When moving the provider to main.jsx and having it wrap around the `<RouterProvider>` element, console logging the function no longer showed undefined.
+Testing the log in function again, it worked successfully and the links in the sidebar menu rendered as expected.

 ### Future Features

 ## Frameworks, libraries and dependencies